Skip to main contentArrow Right

 Creating a project on Descope

-Navigate to your Descope console, select the current project drop-down, and click + Project to create a new project:
+Open your Descope console.
+From the project drop-down, click + Project to create a new one.

 Fig: Creating a new project on Descope